HOW WE MARKET YOUR HOMES TO SELL

 - Agents who linger in your home will better remember details to later describe to buyers.

 - The best way to entice an agent to hang around is food.
-Doesn’t need to be expensive, sandwiches will suffice.
+It doesn’t need to be expensive; sandwiches will suffice.

 - As agents munch and network, the hope is they will admire your home and bring back a buyer.